 - Traditional cultures

 Children of all ages are welcome and under 5s are free.
 Children under 15 pay the full B&B rate, unless staying in an extra bed, but are given a 50% discount on meals and trekking.
 There are often school groups staying in the dormitories, so there may well be plenty of playmates around.
-Families have undertaken several of the easier day treks from the kasbah, generally children love exploring the mountains in the company of a mule!
+Families have undertaken several of the easier day and overnight treks from the kasbah, generally children love exploring the mountains in the company of a mule!